Financial Accountability Return Guide

 Suggestion: Add a note if any fee relief surplus funds were applied to your program operational expenses.

-This section is applicable to Start Strong for Community Preschool only and is not relevant to Mobile Preschool Funding Program
+This section is applicable to Start Strong for Community Preschool only and is not yet relevant to Mobile Preschool Funding Program.

-This section is used for trial purposes in 2023 Start Strong for Community Preschools Program Guidelines.
-New surplus and refunds guidelines will only be applicable from 2024 onwards.
+This section was used for trial purposes in 2023 Start Strong for Community Preschools Program Guidelines.
+New surplus and refunds guidelines apply from 2024 onwards.

-Services should read information on Surplus and Refunds in the 2023 Start Strong for Community Preschools Guidelines before choosing to retain any surplus up to, or greater than 10% of the Start Strong for Community Preschools annual program.
+Service providers should read information on Surplus and Refunds in the 2024 Start Strong for Community Preschools program guidelines before choosing to retain any surplus up to, or greater than 10% of the Start Strong for Community Preschools annual program.
 Visit Start Strong for Community Preschools to access the guidelines.

-Services are required to expend all annual Start Strong for Community Preschools funding in accordance with the spending rules in the program guidelines during the relevant program period.
+Service providers are required to expend all annual Start Strong for Community Preschools program funding in accordance with the spending rules in the program guidelines during the relevant program period.

 Surplus (DoE Funding) Amount ($) excluding GST

-Part 1 – Fee Relief Payment balance (excluding Reserved Fee Relief Funds) $0.00
+Part 1 – Fee Relief balance (excluding Reserved Fee Relief Funds) $0.00

 Part 2 – Program Payment balance $0.00